pcswitch/pcswitch/README.en.md

 ####Installation tutorial
 1. The installation package download address is: https://pan.baidu.com/s/1ZvH6sjthjIcqa2Ygx76N8A?pwd=6t59
-2. It is recommended to use CentOS 7.9 operating system for installation
+2. It is recommended to use CentOS or Rocky operating system for installation
 3. Download the pcswitch installation package
 4. Extract pcswitch, for example, to the/opt directory
 5. Run the following command to install: